unhammer/DivvunPublicTenders/GrammarChecker.md

 This subproject should take our grammar checker library and turn it into a functional grammar checker tool for MS Office and Google apps users, resembling the standard MS Office grammar checker as much as possible.

-## Front-end
+## Plugin and front-end

 The front-end code should be based on the
 [GrammarSoft frontend code](https://github.com/GrammarSoft/proofing-gasmso), but reworked so that it can also run offline.
 More specifically, it needs to:

-* store all libraries and components locally, and use them locally
+* store all necessary libraries and components locally, and use them locally
 * when there is a network connection, the front-end should check with the back-end server for new versions, and if found, download and install the newer version
 * it should also be possible to run the grammar checker completely server-based, in cases where it is not possible to store files locally, or running the grammar checker locally turns out to be too heavy on the platform according to some test
-* the front-end must run server-based while downloading support files, so that end users don't have to wait for the download to finish before starting the grammar checker
+* the plugin must query the central server back-end while downloading support files, so that end users don't have to wait for the download to finish before starting the grammar checker

 Functional requirements:

-* send and receive a paragraph of text to the back-end, and receive a list of errors such that they can be marked in the source text or highlighted in the grammar checker user interface
+* send and receive a paragraph of text to the locally bundled back-end (or over the net to the server, when required as described above), and receive a list of errors such that they can be marked in the source text or highlighted in the grammar checker user interface
 * present correction suggestions containing the following:
     * short error title
     * one or more correction suggestions